 She turned around and increased the pace of the walk to a very crisp rhythm.
 The deer hitting the ground with the hoof just couldn’t come out of her mind!
 “Why did she do this in a way that I could see her?
 Why?
 She headed straight towards my direction and it was almost like she tried to talk to me…Is there a meaning to this sort of behavior?
 I should’ve asked McCarthy!”

 Linda felt like she left a big opportunity pass by and a cloud of regret darkened her beautiful face, otherwise always smiley and bright.
 But the almost evangelical face of Peter McCarthy appeared again in front of her eyes and without even knowing, the smile and a good disposition captured the mimic of her facial expression once again.

-She was almost running now and the image of the farmer with the long white beard was permanently present in front of her, like a target, like an immaterial thing you are trying to reach knowingly that no matter what you do, you cannot get to it, but keeps you going, keeps you keep on trying.
+She was almost running now; the image of the farmer with the long white beard was permanently present in front of her, like a target, like an immaterial thing you are trying to reach knowing that no matter what you do, you cannot get to it, but keeps you going, keeps you keep on trying.

 Weekend in the suburbs – a Saturday to remember – Family decision